tokestermw/blog-static/content/posts/flask-amazon-app.md

 3. Fit a Naive Bayes Classifier that predicts the label using new text.
 4. Use Flask to let users explore model results by inserting a NYT URL on [Amazon EC2](http://aws.amazon.com/console/).

 You can check out the app at either of the links.
 Enter a valid NYT URL and it will figure out the label (i.e. the real category) by tokenizing the HTML and it predicts the label using only the text.
-The model is already fit and pickled, so I just have to upload it.
+The model is already fit and pickled, so the code just uploads it.

 ![test amazon](|filename|/images/test-amazon-nyt.png)